 One of the events the book mentions is a physical altercation Harry and his brother William got into in 2019.
 The fight included a word exchange about Harry’s decision to lose his virginity, take copious amounts of drugs, and cause the deaths of 25 people in Afghanistan.

 The casual way Harry talks about the events in Afghanistan, referring to it simply as “removing chess pieces from a board,” reportedly made veterans very angry.

-Colonel Richard Kemp commented that the things Harry said would “feed jihadist propaganda.”
+Colonel Richard Kemp commented that what Harry said would “feed jihadist propaganda.”

 A retired Colonel, Tim Collins, condemned Harry’s book as a “tragic money-making scam” and said that “That’s not how you behave in the army.
 It’s not how we think.”

 Even a Senior Taliban official condemned Harry’s comments, tweeting, “Mr Harry!
 The ones you killed were not chess pieces, they were humans; They had families who were waiting for their return.”